 Your email has been sent

-We are carrying out an £85m upgrade at Riverside Sewage Works in east London as part of a major scheme to help improve water quality in the River Thames and produce renewable energy on site.
+We are carrying out an £85m upgrade at Riverside Sewage Works in east London as part of a major scheme to help improve water quality.

-The project will involve providing additional treatment processes to improve the quality of treated effluent returned to the River Thames and to meet new Environment Agency standards.
-This will help boost oxygen levels in the tidal stretches of the river, improving water quality and habitats for fish.
+The project has so far involved providing additional treatment processes to improve the quality of treated effluent returned to the River Thames and to meet new Environment Agency standards.
+This has been introduced to help boost oxygen levels in the tidal stretches of the river, improving water quality and habitats for fish.

 On top of this, the plant will be equipped to turn solid waste, left behind after treatment, into enough renewable energy to power the entire site.
 This will be done through anaerobic digestion, where solid waste is broken down in enclosed tanks in the absence of oxygen.
 The process generates biogas which can be used to generate renewable energy to use on site.